 Can we include other commercial exams as a predictor in my ACES study?

-How do I analyze and articulate my institution’s AP credit and placement policies within ACES?
+How do I analyze and articulate my institution’s CLEP credit and placement policies within ACES?